udacity/CarND-Behavioral-Cloning-P3/README.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model based on several convolution layers and max pooling.
+It was a basic model I used many time for solving the comupter vision tasks, so I chose it for a starting point.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I used batch normalization layer implemented in keras.

-Then I ...
+Batch normalization and dropout techniques cannot be used together, so I used only batch normalization.

+However, I realized it was too complicated for me to accomplish all preprocessing tasks I wanted on keras lambda layers.
+Thus, I decided to use the plain function to apply preprocessing to images.
+This approach also reduced the memory usage of GPU because the model was fed with cropped and resized images.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+The vehicle is able to drive autonomously around the track without leaving the road.
+However, there were a few spots where the vehicle nearly fell off the track.

+1. curved load after the zone with red and white stripe (around 2:40)
+2. before the bridge river/lake coin sight (around 1:25)

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture ([model.py](model.py) lines 128-169) consisted of a convolution neural network with the following layers and layer sizes.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process